Master Limited Partnerships

 The MLP manages the recordkeeping for taxes.
 The MLP reports the taxable distribution to the investor on Schedule K-1, showing the investor's share of income and loss experienced by the MLP during the year.
 Other tax items that can be passed through by MLPs are net income, tax-exempt bond interest, and gains on §1231 property.

 Because MLPs are publicly traded partnerships, losses are treated as passive losses.
 For other investments, passive losses can be deducted from passive gains from other investments.
-However, there is a special tax rule for publicly traded partnerships that states that passive losses can only be deducted against gains by the same partnership, so any losses will have to be carried forward until the partnership earns a profit or until the investor disposes of the entire interest in the partnership.
+However, there is a special tax rule for publicly traded partnerships that states that passive losses can only be deducted against gains by the same partnership, so any losses must be carried forward until the partnership earns a profit or until the investor disposes of the entire interest in the partnership.

 When the MLP units are sold, then any gain will be taxable.
 Some part of the gain will be due to depreciation recapture that is subject to ordinary income taxes.
 Some of the gain may be attributed to appreciated inventory or unrealized receivables that is also taxed as ordinary income.
 If the units were held longer than 1 year, then any remaining gain will be taxed at the favorable long-term capital gains rate; otherwise, the entire amount will be subject to ordinary income tax.
 The allocation of the gains will be reported on Form K-1.
-The reason why different portions of the gain are taxed differently is that depreciation or depletion is deducted against ordinary income, so when it is recaptured, ordinary income tax rates apply to the recaptured portion.
+Different portions of the gain are taxed differently because depreciation or depletion is deducted against ordinary income, so when it is recaptured, ordinary income tax rates apply to the recaptured portion.
 Likewise, business income is subject to ordinary income taxes, so any gain attributed to appreciated inventory or unrealized receivables is taxed as ordinary income.
 Thus, a unitholder may have a taxable gain even if the MLP units were sold at the same price at which they were bought.
 Only the amount remaining after subtracting the cost basis and the recaptured depreciation from the sales proceeds of the MLP units will receive the favorable long-term capital gains treatment if the units were held longer than 1 year.

 If the MLP owner dies, the MLP units are stepped up to their current value and any depreciation recapture is nullified, because the beneficiaries receive the MLP units with a basis equal to their value when the decedent died.